atcol/epsg/README.md

 # epsg

+[EPSG](https://epsg.org/) reference data and common types for working with Coordinate Reference Systems.

-Generate Rust structures from the [EPSG Dataset](https://iogp.georepository.com/terms-of-use.html).
+The Rust structures in this library are genreated from the [EPSG Dataset](https://iogp.georepository.com/terms-of-use.html).

-## Getting Started
+## Generating the Structures

 1. Download the dataset and extract the archive
 2. Clone this repository